 |March||1972||Worcester • Cradley • Ledbury|

 On Saturday 11th March 1978, Midland Red Omnibus Company Limited introduced the “Wandaward” MAP area scheme in the Hereford area.
 At this time the timetable was just as chaotic as before, with only Monday and Friday running the same schedule.
 The Cradley to Ledbury section of the route was withdrawn on Saturdays and only ran with one or two journeys on weekdays.
-Service 418 was introduced as a variation running via Coddington Turn on Tuesdays only, partly replacing the Service 419.
+Service 418 was introduced as a variation running via Coddington Turn on Tuesdays only, for Ledbury Market Day, partly replacing the Service 419.

 The timetable issued at the “Wandaward” MAP launch stated that ”these services are at present under review”, and soon after, possibly with the “Severnlink” MAP scheme, the Cradley to Ledbury section was withdrawn on all days.